 There is no regulation in Oregon that requires landlords to perform a walk-through inspection prior to a tenant moving out.
 With that said, the tenants have a right to request one.
 They also have a right to bring someone to act as a witness during the final inspection process.

-You must refund your tenant’s security deposit, less allowable deductions, within 31 days after moving out.
-You must return the portion of the deposit to the tenant either in person or via first-class mail.
-It is up to your resident to provide you with an address to send the deposit to.
+As an Oregon landlord, you must refund your tenant’s security deposit, with written accounting of any deductions, within 31 days after moving out.
+Every landlord must return the portion of the deposit to the tenant either in person or via first-class mail in this timely manner.
+It is up to the resident to provide their landlord with a forwarding address to send the deposit to.

 The first option is to transfer all the security deposit to the incoming landlord, less allowable deductions.
 You must then provide the tenant with the names and address of the incoming landlord they will rent from.